CCSDSPy/ccsdspy/docs/user-guide/converters.rst

    This converts fields to datetime instances, computed using offset(s) from a reference time.
 The offsets can span multiple fields (for example, one a coarse time, and another for a fine time).
 If the reference time has a timezone, the result will too.

+#.
+Stringify Bytes Transformation (`~ccsdspy.converters.StringifyBytesConverter`)

+   This converts byte arrays or multi-byte numbers to strings in numeric representations such as binary, hexidecimal, or octal.

 .. contents::
    :depth: 2